riipandi/vscode-essential-pack/README.md

-# Web Development Essential Extension Pack for Visual Studio Code
+# Essential Extension Pack for Visual Studio Code

 Collection of basic extensions to get started with web development in Visual Studio Code.